 Springbike Ride Notes

-Weeknight rides generally begin the first week of May.
-These are commonly used routes, on public roads for cyclists to meet and ride with others.
+These are commonly used routes, on public roads for cyclists to hopefully meet and ride with others.
 Children should not ride without an adult and you must wear a helmet.
 Ride defensively and remember your actions reflect the club and all cyclists.
 There is no traffic control.
-Please don’t expect all rides to be attended.
-If you want to see who might be there, check or post on the private Springbike Facebook page to see who might be going or would want to go.
+You may be the only cyclist that attends.
+If you want to see who might be there, check for a post, or create your own post, on the Springbike Facebook page to see who might be going or would want to go.

-Whether you are new to Springbike or a seasoned rider, we have included information here on various weeknight rides that are available, some are Springbike rides, others are team rides though they are open to all (O’Reilly Hospitality, Springfield Brewing Company).
-Even as a seasoned rider, many of us tend to ride only select nights due to our schedule or the location of the ride, but each ride offers its own benefits.
+Whether you are new to Springbike or a seasoned rider, we have included information here on various routes that are available.
+Even seasoned riders tend to ride only select nights due to schedules or the location of the ride, but each route offers its own benefits.
 We encourage all of our members to check each of them out.
-Springbike also expanded the available routes on Monday and Wednesday to allow riders to get as much ride as they can for their gas dollar.
-Many people don’t want to travel to different locations due to the gas expense.
-By offering multiple, longer routes, we have tried to make it more worthwhile.
-It also helps to have the shorter options when daylight is short.
+By offering multiple, longer routes, we have tried to make it more flexible, meeting the needs or time constraints of differnt riders.
+It also helps to have the shorter options when daylight is short!

 Note: These maps are composites, meaning that all routes for that day are shown on the same PDF map or GPX file.
 To view or download individual routes, please visit the individual weeknight ride pages.

 Our insurance requires you to be a member of the Springbike Bicycle Club to participate in our rides/events.
 Join today!
 Our insurance also requires all riders must wear a helmet while riding.
 You must show your membership card to participate in the rides.
 For information on joining Springbike Bicycle Club please visit our FAQ page or our membership page.
-There may be an additional entry fee for certain club rides when SAG, rest stops, or food are provided.
+There may be an additional entry fee for certain club rides when SAG ( Support and Gear, support transportation accompanying riders), rest stops, or food are provided.
 The majority of our rides are free with NO SAG provided.
 We stress you follow all laws, ride single file, be courteous to others, and help promote a positive cycling image in the community.
 Oh yeah, we do have FUN too.

 Additional Disclaimer: There are no provisions for traffic control.
 These are public roads and although traffic is usually light, there has been no special provision for your safety and YOU RIDE AT YOUR OWN RISK.
 The club or individuals are providing information as to where many of our members ride.
 By participating in our club rides, you agree to wear a helmet and you agree to ride at your own risk.

 All ride info above is subject to change.
-Please contact the members of that specific ride to determine current schedules and details.
 Springbike is not responsible for miscommunication and only provides this information as a service.
 Thank you.